The Alliance of Administrators will host its 2010 Administrators Conference on the businesses of churches on April 23-24 at Mt. Zion Baptist Church.

-The following real estate transactions were recorded with the Bryan County Clerk of Court, Nov.
-1-7:
+The following real estate transactions were recorded with the Bryan County Clerk of Court from Jan.
+6-13:

-The Richmond Hill-Bryan County Chamber of Commerce will host the third annual Taste of Richmond Hill Business After Hours from 5:30-7 p.m.
+The Richmond Hill/Bryan County Chamber of Commerce will host its annual meeting and dinner banquet at 6 p.m.
 Thursday at the Richmond Hill City Center.